saphcarter/italian_3200_project/Project_Acceptance_Test.md

 The test will be performed under regular application run time conditions.

-## 1.1 Test Specification
+### 1.1 Test Specification
 Students submit a self evaluation score.
 (Part of $25)
 - A user can manually enter in an integer value within the range of 1 - 100 (functionality)
 - The scoring system can handle incorrect values (non integer and out of range exceptions) (functionality)
-- The users find the scoring system intuitive and useful for reflection on their pronounciation (Usability)
+- The users find the scoring system intuitive and useful for reflection on their pronounciation (Usability)</br>
 Students receive a similarity score.
 (Part of $25)
 -